 });

-The triangle.js client follows an async/await based method, while TETR.IO generally has a event/callback based system.
+The Triangle.js client follows an async/await based method, while TETR.IO generally has a event/callback based system.
 To help facilitate the connection between these two systems, the client provides several helper methods.

 All of these methods are typed, so your ide will likely assist with autocomplete.
 All events are in src/types/events